 QdP introduces a targeted strategy for optimizing database performance by intelligently prefetching relevant data.
 To achieve this, QdP analyses queries, splitting them into distinct sub-tasks, resulting in the so-called query execution plan.
-An example of a query and a corresponding plan is depicted in Figure 2.2.
+An example of a query find a nice graphic for hbm potential for futurework: analyze performance of using cachemode and a corresponding plan is depicted in Figure 2.1.
 From this plan, QdP determines columns in the database used in subsequent tasks.
 Once identified, the system proactively copies these columns into faster memory.
-For the example (Figure 2.2), column b is accessed in $SCAN_b$ and $G{sum(b)}$ and column a is only accessed for $SCAN_a$ .
+For the example (Figure 2.1), column b is accessed in $SCAN_b$ and $G{sum(b)}$ and column a is only accessed for $SCAN_a$ .
 Therefore, only column b will be chosen for prefetching in this scenario.
 [2]